sohail19go27/BeyondChats/README.md

 ### ✅ Phase 3: Frontend (With React).

 Built a React (Vite) frontend that:
-Fetches articles from backend APIs .
+Fetches articles from backend APIs.
 Displays articles in a responsive card-based UI.

 What it Shows :